-Only a 2-hour flight from Miami, the city is often described as an inexpensive version of the South Floridian hub.
+Only a two-hour flight from Miami, the city is often described as an inexpensive version of the South Floridian hub.
 There are salsa clubs, rooftop bars, Michelin-starred food, and great street eats if you’re going cheap.

-If it’s a relatively quiet capitaol city with a high quality of life and excellent culture, Uruguay’s capital city is a good choice.
+If it’s a relatively quiet city with a high quality of life and excellent culture, Uruguay’s capital is a good choice.
 There’s a sunny Latin scene to dive into, and with beaches nearby, there are a number of places to explore and enjoy inside and outside the city.

 Dinner is served late (beginning around 9 or 10 p.m.), but that just means restaurants will often be uncrowded around 6 or 7 p.m.
 Afterward, Uruguay’s musical traditions shine, from candombe to tango and murga.

-Europe is loaded with a wonderful variety of towns and regions for people who want to live and work overseas.
+Europe is loaded with a wonderful variety of towns and regions for expats who want to live and work overseas.
 None might be more popular right now than Lisbon, Portugal.
 With a huge population of expats, young people, cheap and tasty food and drink, safe streets, and desirable weather, it’s easy to see why.

 Public transit is ubiquitous and affordable, the city is walkable, and there are edible influences from all over the world, from Italian to Austrian, Argentine to Japanese, and Peruvian to Nepalese.
 The food’s affordable and will only run you about $20 for a good dinner and $2 to $3 for a beer or wine.
 Lisbon is also a unique coastal town that offers over 300 days of sunshine a year and temperatures that rarely drop below 60 degrees Fahrenheit.

-For four seasons, a view of Old World Europe and a central continental location with easy access to other countries by train, you can’t beat Prague.
+For four seasons, a view of Old World Europe, and a central continental location with easy access to other countries by train, you can’t beat Prague.
 Reasonably priced, filled with expats, steeped in culture (as one of the few European cities not destroyed or damaged during WWII), and featuring excellent mass transit, the City of a Hundred Spires is an attractive option.